shapiromatron/hawc/docs/source/development.rst

 Environment setup
 -----------------

 HAWC can be developed both on Windows and and Linux/Mac.
 Development on Mac/Linux is preferred as it is more similar to the deployment environments, and things are a little more out of the box.
-However, instructions are provided below for both environments.
+Instructions are provided below for both environments.

 Linux/Mac
 ~~~~~~~~~